Wild Hornets: Additive manufacturing

+Wild Hornet Drones

+Multiple offensive and Interceptor drones have been created by the Wild Hornets team.
+This has combined to over two billions in damages to Russian military equipment and installations.

 Wild Hornet

 The Standard Wild Hornet is a Kamikaze FPV drone.
-It has a payload of 3-6 pounds and can reach speeds of a 100 mph.
+It has a payload of 3-6 pounds and can reach speeds of 100 mph.

 Queen Hornet

-The Queen Hornet is A bomber drone that can carry an 11-pound payload of multiple bomb.
-It has a range of 30 kilometers.
-Each Queen Hornet is designed with a planned mission life of 10 – 30 sorties.
+The Queen Hornet is a 17-inch FPV bomber drone designed to transport a 9 kg payload of multiple bombs up to a range of 20 km, with a planned service life of 10 to 30 sorties.

 Sting

-The Sting can reach flight speeds of 100 mph and cruise at an altitude of 10,000 feet, and have a 3-D printed frame.
-Cost estimated for a Sting range from $1,000-$5,000 depending on optics and payload.
+The Sting can reach flight speeds of 100 mph and cruise at an altitude of 10,000 feet.
+It has a 3-D printed frame.
+Cost estimates for a Sting range from $1,000-$5,000 depending on optics and payload.
 The Sting uses Kurbas thermal imaging cameras from Odd Systems.

-In May 2025, the STING air-defense interceptor from the Wild Hornets downed a Shahed drone, "marking a breakthrough in frontline drone defense".
+In May 2025, the Sting air-defense interceptor from the Wild Hornets downed a Shahed drone, "marking a breakthrough in frontline drone defense".

-In July 2025, the Ukrainian activist Serhii Sternenko claimed that the Wild Hornets interceptors funded by his charity had already downed more than 100 Shahed drones.
+In July 2025, Ukrainian activist Serhii Sternenko claimed that the Wild Hornets interceptors funded by his charity had already downed more than 100 Shahed drones.

-In October 2025, the STING interceptor drones have destroyed over 1,000 enemy UAVs.
+In October 2025, Sting interceptor drones destroyed over 1,000 enemy UAVs.
+In October 2025 the Ukrainian Air Force (PS ZSU) shoots down about 80% of Russian drones of all types.

+As per March 6, 2026, the Sting have destroyed over 3,900 Geran drones.

+The monthly production rate is over 10,000 units per month in March 2026.

 Wild Dragon

-Wild Hornets also manufactures the Wild Dragon under contract with a private, and unrelated Ukrainian company Steel Hornets company.
-The dragon drones are equipped with a thermite payload.
+Wild Hornets manufactures the Wild Dragon under contract with an unrelated Ukrainian private company named Steel Hornets.
+Wild Dragon drones are equipped with a thermite payload.